White Coat Ceremony

 The presentation of donning an honorary white coat began in 2016 as part of the 10th anniversary celebration of the White Coat Ceremony.

 The pharmacy profession has evolved exponentially in recent years.
 But pharmacy would not be where it is today without history - the foundation of the present and future.
 Recipients of the Honorary White Coat have been practicing for decades and exhibit the qualities and dedication to the profession that we hope our students will display.
+Each year, a pharmacist presents the honour to the new recipient.

 Leaders.
 Mentors.
 Inspirations.